telefonicaid/fiware-arduino/README.md

 Then, it will show you how to access these data using FIWARE NGSI standard APIs and its multiple connectors with external tools as Freeboard or CartoDB.

 ### First steps on your Arduino
-If you are new with Thinking Things Open, we recommend you going first to [Arduino website](https://www.arduino.cc).
+If you are new with Arduino, we recommend you going first to [Arduino website](https://www.arduino.cc).

 Please, go to [this section](/arduino) to get some useful resources.

 ### What is FIWARE IoT Stack?
 [FIWARE](https://www.fiware.org/) is an open initiative aiming to create a sustainable ecosystem to grasp the opportunities that will emerge with the new wave of digitalization caused by the integration of recent Internet technologies.
 Based on this FIWARE technologies, and focused on IoT area, Telefonica created and [IoT Platform](http://iot.tid.es) to help Industrial Partners and Smart Cities building its IoT services.

-This FIWARE IoT Stack is also available for independent developers and startups, and will be used in this tutorial to persist your Thinking Things Open data in the cloud.
+This FIWARE IoT Stack is also available for independent developers and startups, and will be used in this tutorial to persist your Arduino data in the cloud.
 You can go to its [ReadTheDocs](http://fiware-iot-stack.readthedocs.org/en/latest/index.html) to get familiar with it.

 ## Using FIWARE IoT Stack
 You have your Arduino collecting data from sensors.
 So what?